Book Book Your Stay

 3. Alpine Pond Loop Trail

-It is a good middle-ground trail when one person wants scenery and another wants a manageable distance.
+This is a good middle-ground trail when one person wants scenery and another wants a manageable distance.
 The broader Cedar Breaks guide helps if you are choosing between this trail, the overlooks, and a sunset stop.

 More info: Cedar Breaks trail details from the National Park Service